emqx/emqx-docs/en_US/data-integration/snowflake.md

 openssl rsa -in snowflake_rsa_key.private.pem -pubout -out snowflake_rsa_key.public.pem
 ```

+For more information, refer to [Key-pair authentication and key-pair rotation](https://docs.snowflake.com/en/user-guide/key-pair-auth).

 #### Set Up Snowflake Resources Using SQL

 Once the ODBC driver is set up and the RSA key pair is generated, you can set up the Snowflake resources.
 This involves creating the necessary database, table, stage, and pipe in Snowflake using SQL commands.